pixelgrade/guides/components/hero.md

 ## How It Works?

 Using the `pixelgrade_before_entry_title` action hook it outputs the markup of the hero(this is hooked in `Pixelgrade_Header->register_hooks()`).
 The component has two template files: a `hero.php` for regular heroes, and a `hero-map.php` for heroes with Google Maps.
-It will automatically load the appropiate one depending on the page template being used.
+It will automatically load the appropriate one depending on the page template being used.

-So for this component to work, the theme must provide the following hook (usually found in a theme partial like `content-page.php`):
+So for this component to work, the **theme must provide the following hook** (usually found in a theme partial like `content-page.php`):

 ```php
 <?php